NotCompsky/libcompsky/README.md

 # security

 Contains the `memzero_secure` function based on the work of `Zhaomo Yang` that he released into the Public Domain.
 It is used to wipe `mysql` authentification details when `compsky::mysql::exit()` is called.

-# Installing

-## Ubuntu and other Debian-derived systems

-Navigate to [the releases page](https://github.com/NotCompsky/libcompsky/releases), download the appropriate `deb` file, and run:

-    sudo apt install /path/to/libcompsky-VERSION-ARCHITECTURE.deb

-Replace `apt install` with `dpkg -i` if necessary (probably older systems).

-If you get an error relating to libmysqlclient/libmariadbclient not being installed, that's most likely due to the package name being different in different repositories.
-You can use `equivs` to circumvent this issue, but do drop a bug report to notify me so that I can look into releasing seperate `deb` files for your platform.

 # Building